Bitcoin Security: The Good, The Bad, And The Ugly

-Here’s a quick overview of the security and some prominent cases of bitcoin theft on a massive scale.
+Here’s a quick overview of the security and some prominent cases of bitcoin security issues and theft on a massive scale.

 The Blockchain And Encryption

 Cryptocurrencies are digital currencies that use encryption as a core protocol component to create pseudonymous (or anonymous) and decentralized currencies.
 Bitcoin’s Proof-of-Work (PoW) method and transaction verification both use SHA-256 encryption.
 One of the bitcoin protocol’s most essential features, the transaction blockchain, ensures the protocol’s security.

 Blockchain in Bitcoin

 The blockchain is a series of “blocks” containing transaction history.
 The blockchain begins with the genesis block, which is the first block.
 After this genesis block, transactions, and solved hashes, add new blocks, forming a blockchain.

 The following image depicts a blockchain visualization, with the genesis block in green and the longest blockchain in black: